-For RamNation, our mission for our first NIL partnerships is simple.
-We will a target student athlete who is a journalism/communications majors so that we can assist them in getting real-world media experience, while earning deserved compensation.
-We will seek a quality human being that is a great representative of the university and who will be fun for our fans to engage with.
+For RamNation, our mission for NIL partnerships is simple.
+We will a target quality student athletes who can benefit from gaining media experience (in an ideal world would be journalism/communications majors, although that isn’t always possible), while producing quality content for RamNation.com, having fun, and earning compensation for their time.
+We will always seek quality human beings that is are great representatives of the university and who will be enjoyable for our fans to engage with.

 We will ask our student athlete partners to provide the following for us: